RISE Housing and Support Services proudly presents The Rocky Horror Picture Show Fundraising Event!

 “Etiquette?” you cry – at a show with the principle of “Don’t Dream It, Be It?”

-Yep, there still is a few things to bear in mind when you are partaking in the Rocky Horror Picture Show experience.
-The idea of Rocky Horror participation is to have fun, not disrupt the showing of the film.
-The following guidelines will help you and the other members of the audience to enjoy the show to the maximum pleasure level.
+Yep!
+There are still a few things to keep in mind when partaking in the Rocky Horror Picture Show experience.
+The spirit of Rocky Horror participation is to have fun, be playful, and enjoy the show—without disrupting the experience for the rest of the audience.

-As stated in the PROPS Section below: Rice, water, food, confetti or any props other than what is provided in the Official RISE Prop Bags are NOT ALLOWED inside Universal Preservation Hall.
+As stated in the PROPS section below, rice, water, food, confetti, or any props other than those provided in the Official RISE Prop Bags are NOT ALLOWED inside Universal Preservation Hall.

 Photographs

-Whilst taking pictures of yourself and others in costume is allowed in the lobby area – we even have two photo booths set up for you – you should never take images of the movie itself.
+While taking pictures of yourself and others in costume is encouraged in the lobby—we even have two photo booths set up for you!—please do not take photos or videos of the movie itself.

 Audience Participation